alexwlchan/alexwlchan.net/src/_drafts/finding-the-size-of-your-s3-buckets.md

 ---
 layout: post
-title: Finding the size of each of your S3 buckets
+title: Finding the size and cost of each of your S3 buckets
 summary: A Python script that tells you how many objects and how many bytes there are in each of your S3 buckets.
 category: Amazon Web Services
 link: https://github.com/alexwlchan/s3_summary_spreadsheet_script